 A flageolet with two thumbholes on the back of the instrument and four fingerholes on the front was subsequently called a “French flageolet.”
 In 1680, the prominent London music publisher John Playford released an instruction book for it written by Thomas Greeting.
 (This was not the first work of its kind in English but is the oldest one known to have survived intact.
 Playford is reported to have published a similarly titled edition in 1661.)

 A fingering chart, presumably for the larger of them, juxtaposes staff notation with the tablature used for the tunes in the book.

 Greeting followed an earlier precedent for notating music for the flageolet with such tablature, seen here in the first tune in his book.

 Playford uses the terms flageolet, flute, and recorder in the preface to Apollo’s Banquet: Containing Instructions, and Variety of New Tunes, Ayres, Jiggs, and several New Scotch Tunes for the TREBLE-VIOLIN.
 This was published in several editions beginning in 1669.
-The one appearing most closely after the edition of The Pleasant Companion cited here was the 5th edition, from 1687.
+The one appearing most closely after the edition of The Pleasant Companion cited here was the fifth, from 1687.

 … this Choice Banquet, replenished with variety of new and delightful Tunes proper to this Instrument [the violin], and also the Flute or Recorder…

 I have in this Edition left out some of the old Tunes, but in their place added four times as many new ones, with divers new Scotch Tunes: All which tunes may properly be played also on the flagelet, by such as are skill’d in the knowledge of pricking Tunes by Notes.